netj/3x/docs/tutorial/README.md

 [`giant_component.py`]: ../examples/giant_components/program/giant_component.py

-### 2. Setup an Experiment Repository
+### 2. Set Up an Experiment Repository

 We will use the following quick setup command to create a repository for this experiment.
 On the last line for `--outputs`, `--file` tells 3X that the output variable `graph` is a file named `giant_component.png` with a MIME type `image/png`.
-3X GUI can treat output image files specially based on this MIME-type user provides.
+The 3X GUI can treat output image files specially based on this user provided MIME-type.

 ```bash
 3x setup giant_components \